Director: Rian Johnson

 The casting choices in this movie are really interesting as I don't think anyone thought that the kid from 3rd Rock From The Sun had it in him to do something like this.
 Apparently someone suspected so and I'm glad they did because Gordon-Levitt does things in this movie few actors his age could reasonably be expected to pull off at this point in his career.
 At first, it's off-putting seeing this scrawny kid with glasses walking around like a brooding mini-Brando beating the hell out of everybody.
 Yet it's a testament to his abilities that after a while we don't question it at all.
 He pulls it off, building his reputation as one of the best rising young actors of his generation.
 I've also never seen a jacket take as much of a beating as his does in this movie.
 It almost gives it's own performance in the movie.

 Lukas Haas is effectively creepy as "The Pin" complete with cane and cape, probably giving his most memorable turn since he played an Amish kid in Witness over twenty years ago.
 Nora Zehetner (Everwood) is just perfect as the mysterious seductress who definitely knows more than she's letting on.
-She's not what you would consider conventionally beautiful, but there's something about her that you just can't take your eyes off of.
+She's not what you would consider a conventional movie star, but there's something about her that you just can't take your eyes off of.
 There's a scene in the beginning of the film where she's singing and playing piano at a bizarre high school party that looks like it was lifted out of Kubrick's Eyes Wide Shut.
-I guarantee you won't be able to look away.
-She's amazing.
+You won't be able to look away. .

 Upon first viewing I thought there were some problems with the film, like the fact the entire situation escalates to absurd heights before the police are even involved.
 I also thought a scene involving Brendan and the Vice Principal (Richard Roundtree) played kind of ridiculously, but I guess that was inevitable given the movie's commitment to it's central premise.
 In fact, part of the fun of the movie comes from the fact that there's hardly any adults present anywhere and when they do show up they're presented as completely unaware of anything that's going on.
 The Pin's mom even serves apple juice and cookies, oblivious to the fact a drug ring is operating out of her house.

 The movie was shot in and around where writer and director Johnson went to school giving the film a look of authenticity.
 It really feels like high school and all these actors are believable as high school students despite the gigantic scope of the story they're involved in.
 The movie wouldn't work otherwise.
 Despite the movie's shoestring budget, it's photographed amazingly well and the score is terrific.
-Also have to say I loved that Velvet Underground song that played over the credits.
-This is one of the those movies I reluctantly give three stars to now but may later regret it because I have a feeling it will age very well, as it's not easily forgettable.
+Also loved that Velvet Underground song that played over the credits.
+This is one of the those movies you reluctantly give measured praise to now, but may later regret it because it's not easily forgettable..
 Brick may be built around a gimmick, but it sure is an interesting one.